ivan-loh/yowsup-sendclient-wrapper/README.md

 #### 3. grab whatsapp password from your android phone

+you'll need to have a rooted android phone with whatsapp installed

 https://play.google.com/store/apps/details?id=com.smorra.passwordextractor

 the login name in config should be your phone number with the country code and the password should be a base64 encoded string obtained from the app above.